 When the final disposition of the case results in a finding that the accused is not guilty of a violation, all references to the case will be removed from the accused's employment file.

 a.
 Bringing a Complaint/Being Complained of.
 Anyone at Amherst College, or at one of the constituent institutions of the Five Colleges, may bring a complaint against a student for allegedly violating the Code of Conduct.
-All complaints should be made to the dean who administers the Code of Conduct.
+All complaints should be made to the provost and dean of the facultywho administers the Code of Conduct.
 He or she will write out a brief form of complaint which must be initialed by the complainant to signify his or her assent to the validity of the written account.
-The dean who administers the code is then responsible for investigating the complaint and for deciding, within ten days, its appropriate disposition.
-The dean who administers the code will interview both the complainant and the accused student, as well as any other witness whose testimony might be useful in deciding the case.
+The provost and dean of the faculty who administers the code is then responsible for investigating the complaint and for deciding, within ten days, its appropriate disposition.
+The provost and dean of the faculty who administers the code will interview both the complainant and the accused student, as well as any other witness whose testimony might be useful in deciding the case.
 After this investigation is complete, the dean who administers the Code may reach any of the following conclusions:

 (1) There is no basis for the complaint, and accordingly it should be dismissed.